www.MartinDavenport.com

 - The uglier the personality, the better looking the man.

-- When you're being controlled by someone with supernatural powers, it is
+- When you're being controlled by someone with supernatural powers, it is not necessary for you to understand.

 - Learn how to quickly fashion a stake from a piece of wood.